 Retreats are essential.
-You gotta take time out.
+You’ve got to take time out.
 And like anything, the more time you put in, the more you get out.
 It’s like stopping for gas.
 You can put $10 and it’ll get you by for a bit, $60 you’ll be good to go for much longer, but take no time to fill up and you are going to run out of steam.
-Occasionally pulling back from the day to day busy-ness of our worlds and minds is crucial.
+Occasionally pulling back from the daily busy-ness of our worlds and minds is crucial.

 I think of the war calls of a bygone era.
-“Retreat!” was a desperate measure, a judgment call made by a commander who identified danger was beginning to overwhelm, the troops needed to remove themselves from the line of fire, pull back, regroup.
+“Retreat!” was a desperate measure, a judgment call made by a commander.
+Identifying that danger was beginning to overwhelm, he would order troops to remove themselves from the line of fire, pull back, and regroup.

-That happened to me last year.
-Stress had been building, I was finding myself inundated with it.
-A friend kept suggesting I take some off, go on a retreat.
-“I couldn’t possibly, too much going on here, kids sports schedules, no way.”
+This happened to me last year.
+Stress had been building; I found myself inundated by it.
+A friend kept suggesting I take some off, perhaps try a retreat.
+“I couldn’t possibly, too much going on here, kids’ sports schedules, no way.”

-I was already fried when a crisis call came in; it knocked me over with an anxiety attack I hadn’t felt in decades.
-I knew I needed to move, so I headed out for neglected exercise.
-On the way to the gym a call came in from an old teacher of mine saying she knew I had originally said it would be impossible; it was a long shot, but I was on her mind, and would I be interested in the one spot left on her retreat to Costa Rica.
+I was already fried when a crisis call came in.
+It knocked me over with an anxiety attack I hadn’t felt in decades.
+I knew I needed to move my body physically, so I headed out for neglected exercise.
+On the way to the gym, an old teacher called.
+She knew I’d originally said it would be impossible.
+She knew it was a long shot, but I was on her mind, and she encouraged me to consider taking the final spot on her retreat to Costa Rica.
 We’d leave in a week.
-As we talked, my “retreat-suggesting friend” pulled up to the intersection across from me.
+As we talked, my “retreat-suggesting friend” pulled up at the intersection, facing me.
 “I’ll come,” I told her.
-It’s amazing the opportunities that gets sent your way when you really need them, and are willing (or desperate enough) to reach out and grab hold of them.
+It’s amazing the opportunities that get sent your way when you really need them, and are willing (or desperate enough) to reach out and grab hold of them.

-That time away was a saving grace that carried me forward through rocky months ahead, and set me up with doors that continue to open.
-I can’t imagine what the next six months would’ve looked like had I not gone.
+That time away was a saving grace that carried me through rocky months ahead and led me to doors that continue to open.
+I can’t imagine surviving the last six months had I not gone.

-I’ve been fortunate to have gone on some incredible retreats, from India to Indiana, with women, other professionals, and one with my daughter.
+I’ve been fortunate to have attended some incredible retreats, from India to Indiana, with women, other professionals, and one with my daughter.
 It’s easy to justify not going.
 God knows I was nervous for many of them.
-Modern society leans toward making us martrys, to our jobs, our families, our ability to “be productive.”
-Just one “must be nice,” from a co-worker, or another parent, is enough to stop you.
-It doesn’t have to be long or extravagant; mini retreats work too, but you’ve got to commit.
-The key is to carve the time out, trusting that there is something to the old “put your own oxygen mask on first” adage.
+Modern society leans toward making us martyrs: of our jobs, our families, our ability to “be productive.”
+Just one “must be nice” from a coworker or another parent is enough to stop us.
+A retreat doesn’t have to be long or extravagant.
+Mini retreats work too.
+The key is to commit, carving the time out and trusting that there might be something to the old “put your own oxygen mask on first” adage.

-All the great sages, saints and spiritual leaders took time out to get quiet, away from their ruminations.
-When Desmond Tutu was asked how with with his busy schedule he found time to meditate several hours each morning he replied, “I am too busy not to.”
+All the great sages, saints, and spiritual leaders took time to be quieted, away from their ruminations.
+When Desmond Tutu was asked how with his busy schedule he found time to meditate several hours each morning he replied, “I am too busy not to.”

-No time, or ability to get away?
+No time or ability to get away?
 Only you can answer that question.
-Chances are if its a priority you could probably carve out some time, if not for a couple days or more then for a bit each day.
-A mini-retreat can suffice.
+Chances are, you probably could carve out some time, if not for days, then for a moment each day.
 Then find a way to bring that back into regular life.
 That takes practice.
-Ever heard a yoga teacher talk about taking that which you practice on the mat, practice off the mat?
+Ever heard a yoga teacher talk about taking that which you practice on the mat off the mat?
 Same idea.
-Take a few hours away~ in nature, exercising, reading~to center yourself, and then carry those feelings back into your “life off the mat.”
+Take a few hours away – in nature, exercising, reading – to center yourself, and then carry those feelings back into your “life off the mat.”
 You, and those you left behind, will feel the effects.

-Below find timeless wisdom found on retreat from Henry David Thoreau and Anne Morrow Lindbergh, aviator, writer, wife of Charles.
-And then think about your willingness and availability to retreat, and the opportunities to do so that come your way.
+Henry David Thoreau and Anne Morrow Lindbergh (aviator, writer, wife of Charles) offer timeless wisdom on retreat.
+Read their thoughts and then think about your willingness and availability to retreat.
+Think about saying yes to opportunities to retreat that come your way.

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.